 The Hostess City of South is one of the most popular places to visit in Georgia where you can find Juliette Gordon Low Birthplace, Congregation Mickve Israel, and the famous Forrest Gump scene.

-Overall, I recommend Savannah Historic District as the best area to stay in Savannah for tourist because it is the most convenient location and it has the widest range of accommodation options.
+Personally, I recommend Savannah Historic District as the best area in Savannah for first visit because it is the most convenient location and it has the widest range of accommodation options.
 If you stay here, you will be located in middle of the action!